 Install and Finish Drywall Series: 6 Steps to a Level-5 Finish

-High-gloss paint and harsh lighting will showing every imperfection in your walls unless you do this top-notch surface prep
+High-gloss paint and harsh lighting will show every imperfection in your walls unless you take this additional step to eliminate surface differences.

 Getting the smoothest-possible drywall finish is not as difficult as you might think.
 Use the tools and techniques that Myron Ferguson demonstrates in this video, and you will be well on your way.

 The first thing to do is to take a pole sander and sand the surface.
 Normally, you’d be done after sanding it for a typical finish.
 But you’d be left with a lot of areas that have compound on them, and other areas that don’t have any compound.